MayasaurusRex/AnimalRun/README.md

 My software files, shown above, provide a little more insight into the actual implementation of the MVC methods for the app.
 The last four files (GameScene.swift, startScene.swift, ScoreboardScene.swift, and ScoreboardManager.swift) each represent a "view".
 Each of these views use different libraries to display information on the screen.
 Tthey each take in user input and handle it, and any relavant data is stored persistently.
 User inputs, such as navigating to different pages is also handled within each view.
 \
 \
-I thought this was interesting because before my research into MVC, I thought MVC would include more files specific to the Model and Control functions as well, rather than just implementing the logic within the files.
+I thought this was interesting because before my research into the implementation MVC, I thought MVC would include more files specific to the Model and Control functions as well, rather than just implementing the logic within the files.
 I would say this is the area of the project that I learned the most!